 Crossing the Border from Oman to Dubai by Bus

-Assuming that you are crossing from Muscat, there are a number of boarding points available to you depending on where in the city you are located.
-The main mwasalat station is situated in Ruwi, and there is another in Mabellah.
+The main Mwasalat station in Muscat is situated in Ruwi, and there is another in Mabellah.
 The Al Khanjry stations are located nearby.

-Mwasalat buses are air conditioned and though they do not have bathrooms, they stop frequently for bathroom and snack breaks.
-They *should* have WiFi but on the two occasions that I used them, this was not working.
+Buses in Oman do not have bathrooms onboard.
+However, they stop frequently for bathroom and service breaks.
+Mwasalat buses *should* have wifi onboard.
+However on the two occasions where I used them during my Oman itinerary, this was not working.

-Unfortunately, mwasalat bus tickets cannot be purchased online and need to be bought at the station.
-Generally, you are okay buying these tickets on your intended day of travel but be mindful if you are travelling on a local holiday as it may be busier.
+Mwasalat bus tickets cannot be purchased online and need to be bought at the station.
+Generally, you are okay buying these tickets on your intended day of travel.
+However, you should be mindful if you are travelling on a local holiday as it may be busier.